JeanyDeVries/human-centered-design-2122/README.md

 ## Concept
 My concept is making a site where he can select, copy and paste using speech.
 His talking is being listened to, so that he can use it for commands.
 I want multiple options for him:
-- He can select one word from the text using speech
+- He can select one word from the text using speech.
-- He can select a whole area saying copy start word....to....ending words using speech
+- He can select a whole area saying copy start word....to....ending words using speech.
-- He can copy the selected text using speech
+- He can copy the selected text using speech.
-- He can paste the copied text using speech
+- He can paste the copied text using speech.

 ## User scenario <a name="User">
 ### Who?